 December 12th is the Day of Our Lady of Guadalupe.
 It celebrates the belief that in the 1500's, Juan Diego encountered the Virgin Mary, Mexico's patron saint.
 To celebrate this encounter, the archbishop built a church which people visit to commemorate the Day of Our Lady of Guadalupe; and children dress in traditional costumes and receive blessings.

-Las Posadas signifies the trip the pregnant Virgin Mary and her husband Joseph had to make to Bethlehem.
-As the Bible recounts, the trip was necessary because King Herod ordered everyone to be counted in a census.
-According to scripture, upon arrival, the couple had to make do in a stable, as there were no available rooms at the inn.
+December 16th marks the beginning of Las Posadas, which symbolizes the journey the pregnant Virgin Mary and her husband Joseph made to Bethlehem.
+The Holy Bible recounts that the trip was necessary because King Herod had ordered everyone to be counted in a census.
+According to scripture, upon arrival, the couple had to make do in a stable, as there were no rooms available at the inn.

-Each night from December 16 until Christmas Eve, children and adults gather together in a procession that symbolizes Mary and Joseph's search for shelter.
-Children or adults can portray the couple, or they might be symbolized by statues that are carried.
-The procession moves from house to house, knocking on doors as they sing a traditional chant to be let in.
-Time and time again, they are turned down, until they are welcomed into a home where festivities await.
+Each night from December 16 until Christmas Eve, children and adults gather in a procession that symbolizes Mary and Joseph's search for shelter.
+Children or adults may portray the couple, or they might be symbolized by statues that are carried.
+A small child dressed as an angel leads the procession as it moves from house to house.
+Children are dressed in silver and gold robes and carry lit candles.
+They knock on doors and sing a traditional chant to be let in.
+However, in order to honor the story of Mary and Joseph and no available rooms, the requests to enter are turned down until they are finally welcomed into a home for festivities.

 Day of the Innocents

 Day of the Innocents falls on December 28th.
 According to the Christian bible, King Herod ordered for all boys in Bethlehem who were two years old and younger to be executed in an attempt to kill Jesus Christ.
 However, an angel is believed to have warned Christ's parents, and they fled to safety in Egypt.
 Some believe that the children who were killed were the first Christian martyrs.